PROTECT YOUR SKIN FROM SUN

 - Shake it well before you apply so that the ingredients mix together

-- Just because its natural do not mean it’s non-toxic
+- Just because it's natural it doesn't mean that is non-toxic

 - Pay attention to the ingredients